Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

-There are also some wonderful tours within the city of Sydney which are conducted by Aboriginal guides who share the significance of the land and stories of Australia’s First Nations People.
+There are also some wonderful tours within the city of Sydney conducted by Aboriginal guides who share the significance of the land and stories of Australia’s First Nations People.
 A great way to really get to know your new home country.

 23. Keen on Sustainability and Being Environmentally Friendly